ShahiTechnovation/NeuroFit/README.md

 # 🧠 NeuroFit – Your Web3 Fitness & Healthcare Companion

-**NeuroFit** is a futuristic gamified wellness platform that transforms your health and fitness journey into an immersive experience using animated 3D characters, real-world task tracking, and NFT-based progression rewards.
+*## 👥 Team Members

+1. Punit Pal
+2. Rounak Soni
+3. Mannu
+4. Vedant Sanodiya

 ---

+## 📝 Description

+**NeuroFit** is a gamified health and fitness platform that blends futuristic design, Web3 incentives, and interactive 3D avatars to help users achieve their physical and mental goals.
+It empowers users to take control of their fitness journey with personalized challenges, NFT rewards, and a real-time animated assistant—right from the web or Telegram.

+---

 ## 🌟 Live NFT Mint 🎟️

-We’ve launched our exclusive **NeuroFit Genesis NFT** on **Magic Eden**.
+We’ve launched our exclusive **Level 1** on **Magic Eden**.
 Holders unlock unique in-app avatar skins, level boosts, and premium content.
+(Upcoming Traits)

 🔗 [Mint Now on Magic Eden](https://magiceden.io/mint-terminal/base/0x2f71b1e6c98a2090af07d10789348cbfc02b78d0)